memfault/interrupt/_posts/2022-04-20-testing-library.md

 ---
 <!-- excerpt start -->

-We have multiple testing libraries focused on C++ applications for GPOS (general-purpose operating system), but there is a lack of testing libraries designed for embedded devices.

-The traditional libraries are not designed for constrained resources and rely on functionality like a filesystem or standard output.
+There are too few C/C++ testing libraries designed for embedded devices.
+The traditional libraries are not designed for constrained resources and rely on host functionality like a filesystem or standard output.

-I decided to design a testing library for microcontrollers.
-In this article, I want to show the rationale, design choices, and thoughts on the prototype.
+In this post, I detail why I've decided to design a new testing library for microcontrollers and cover the rationale, design choices, and thoughts on the prototype.

 <!-- excerpt end -->